Eagle0eye/HTTP_Client/README.md

 Special thanks to [Hossam Hamdy](https://github.com/0xGhazy) for their support and contribution to this project.

 ## License
-This project is licensed under the [license name].
+This project is licensed under the __Joe-0xRoot__.
 See the LICENSE file for details.

 ---